-Melbourne Natural Medicine Clinic can help relieve the symptoms and side effects of dysbiosis.
-Find out more by reading on.
+Melbourne Natural Medicine Clinic can help diagnose dysbiosis with a gut microbiome test in Melbourne.
+After diagnosis, a treatment plan can be tailored to relieve the symptoms and side effects of dysbiosis.
+Read on to find out more about dysbiosis.

 Each and every one of us has trillions of microbes in our bodies, particularly in our gastrointestinal (GI) tracts.
 These microbes can include everything from good bacteria to fungi, viruses and other organisms.
 The vast majority of these microbes are good and have a positive impact on our general health and wellness.
 But just as weeds can overtake a harmonious and beautifully kept garden, so too can a well organised and functioning system of microbes experience a major shift and experience an imbalance, leading to a condition called dysbiosis.